khenneberger/khenneberger.github.io/content/authors/admin/_index.md

 title: Katherine Henneberger
 ---

 I am a mathematics PhD student at the University of Kentucky advised by [Dr. Jing Qin](https://ms.uky.edu/~jqi229/).
 My research in applied mathematics and numerical methods focuses on developing new algorithms to process large data sets.
-I currently serve as University of Kentucky's chapter president of the [Society for Industrial and Applied Mathematics (SIAM)](https://ms.uky.edu/~siam/) and as well as the Association of Women in Mathematics (AWM).
+I currently serve as University of Kentucky's chapter president of the [Society for Industrial and Applied Mathematics (SIAM)](https://ms.uky.edu/~siam/) as well as the Association of Women in Mathematics (AWM).
 {style="text-align: justify;"}